 TripHappy – A site that lets you plan out your route and trips, share it and let other travelers see where you’re heading.

 Road Trippers – A cool sight I just stumbled upon.
 A site that you can plan out your route and it shows you all the attractions, places to stay, eat, national parks along your preferred route.

 Gumtree – Classified ads site, buy and sell, find and look for work or find online communities.

 Craigslist – Classified ads site, broken down into cities all around the world.

-If you are looking to volunteer whilst traveling here are some good sites to check out.
+If you are looking to volunteer whilst backpacking here are some useful travel websites to help you.

 Workaway – Offer all sorts of volunteering work across the world from helping families renovate homes to working in local communities.

 Woofing – Your opportunity to work and live on organic farms in exchange for board and food.
 Recognized the world over and has a network of national organizations.

 GVI (Global Vision International) – Offer all types of different programs all over the world for different age groups.

 Working abroad – Offer worldwide volunteering programs from human rights, wildlife surveying, agriculture to teaching.